lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ## File Layout and Source Organization

 The source file itself should also be predictable.
-Related declarations should stay together, top-level groups should follow the same order, and formatting should make large files easy to scan.
+Related declarations should stay together, top-level groups should follow the same order, and formatting should make large files quick to scan and navigate.

 ### 26. File Organization

-Lily files should follow a predictable top-level structure so developers can quickly find the section they need.
+Lily files should follow a consistent top-level structure so developers can quickly locate services, dependencies, state, types, private helpers, public APIs, and cleanup logic without learning a different layout for every file.

 #### Recommended order